-If you would like to request Remote Library Instruction for your class that addresses a research-related assignment, please fill out the request form linked below.
-Our instruction librarians can provide a variety of synchronous and asychronous forms of instruction, depending on your needs and what works best for your students's assignments.
+If you would like to request Library Instruction for your class that addresses a research-related assignment, please fill out the request form linked below.
+Our instruction librarians can provide a variety of in-person, synchronous, or asychronous forms of instruction, depending on your needs and what works best for your students's assignments.

-To schedule remote instruction, please fill out the Library Instruction Request Form.
+To schedule instruction, please fill out the Library Instruction Request Form.

 The library instruction team is creating an asynchronous online curriculum for ENG 151 composition courses.
 These resources live on the ENG 151 Research Guide linked below.
 You may also share with them our Online Tutorials, which we build with first year students in mind, and our complete Instructional Video Collection, which address databases ENG 151 students will find useful.

 We have created a suite of information literacy & research tutorials to help students get started using the library.
 These tutorials were designed with first-year students in mind, but they are equally useful for any student, faculty, or staff member who needs an introduction to our library's services.
 To better serve our student community, we have matched the lessons to our ENG 111 and ENG 151 instruction.
 During the fall and spring semesters we publish a long online tutorial with a quiz, which students can take for CC-CLUE credit.
 Students can choose to send the quiz results directly to their own emails or to their professor's email, based on their needs.